Home > Short-Term Health Insurance > Oregon Short-Term Health Insurance

 People ineligible for premium subsidies include:

-- People who can’t enroll in a plan through the exchange/marketplace because of their immigration status (a valid lawfully present immigration status is required to enroll in a plan through the exchange, and premium subsidies are only available if you get your plan through the exchange).
+- People who can’t enroll in a plan through the exchange/Marketplace because of their immigration status (a valid lawfully present immigration status is required to enroll in a plan through the exchange, and premium subsidies are only available if you get your plan through the exchange).

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
-She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
+She has written hundreds of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.

 Footnotes